Health insurance in Switzerland, explained calmly for new expats

-Swiss health insurance is mandatory, the basic cover is standardised, premiums vary by canton and provider, and new arrivals usually need to arrange cover within a limited period after arrival.
+Yes.
+Under Swiss law (KVG/LAMal), basic health insurance is mandatory for everyone living in Switzerland.
+The basic cover is standardised across providers, premiums vary by canton and insurer, and new arrivals must arrange cover within three months of arrival.
 If you have already read the first steps guide, this is one of the next practical tasks to understand properly.

 Most people living in Switzerland need to arrange basic health cover after arrival.